MathClubISIB/mathclubisib.github.io/content/_index.md

 ---
 title: "Welcome to Math Club, ISI Bangalore"
-description: "This is the (new!) official website of the Students' Math Club at Indian Statistical Institute, Bangalore."
+description: "Updates on mathematical activities at Indian Statistical Institute, Bangalore"
 ---

 > There is no royal road to mathematics.